This site is devoted to Robert L. Ripley,

 Answer according to Robert L. Ripley: "Boob-bookkeeper" (an incompetent bookkeeper) is a word that contains 5 double letters in a row!
 A woman and 2 toddlers who live in government-assisted housing in Stoke-On-Trent, England, have had to put up with about 50 slugs almost every morning for 2 years.
 Contractors have bleached the floors, remodeled the kitchen and bath, but still can't figure out where they're coming from as of July, 2009

-Since 6-13-20, it has been illegal to mail children in the U.S. Postal system.
+According to Robert Ripley, the origin of the term "Pot head" for a drunk began in Korea, where the king ordered all men to wear a pot on their head in public and to be arrested if they were too drunk to keep it from falling off.
+Since 6-13-20, it has been illegal to mail children in the U.S. Postal system after someone actually did it.
 In Oklahoma it used to be illegal to take a bite from someone else's hamburger

 In Great Britain, there is still a law on the books that a citizen placing a postage stamp picturing the Queen upside down can be arrested and charged with treason.